fcavani/jiu-jitsu-graph/README.md

 }
 ```

-If you don't know nothing about graphs.
-I recommend
+If you don't know nothing about graphs, I recommend
 that you take a look in
 [the dgraph web site](https://dgraph.io/).